 Social workers have to make extremely difficult decisions when it comes to protecting children.
-However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents and families.
-Therefore high quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and polices, and produce better outcomes for children and families.
+However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents, and families.
+Therefore high-quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and policies and produce better outcomes for children and families.